Occupied Processes: Going with the Flow: It o Calculus

 Notice the unusual linear growth condition for the \textit{squared} diffusion coefficient $\sigma^2$ in \eqref{eq:OSDEGrowth} instead of $\sigma$ as in the classical case \cite[Chapter IX]{RevuzYor}.
 This is because $\sigma^2(\calO,X)$ appears in the dynamics of the occupation flow.

-\begin{remark} Incorporating the occupation flow into stochastic differential equations is uncommon in the literature.
-A notable exception is the class of \textit{self-attracting diffusions} of Cranston and Le Jan \cite{CranstonLeJan}, inspired by the Brownian polymer model of \citet{DurrettRogers}.
+OSDEs builds on concepts found in self-attracting diffusions \cite{CranstonLeJan} inspired by Brownian polymer models \cite{DurrettRogers}.
 Therein, the drift is influenced by the the calendar time occupation flow so as to create ergodic behaviors.
-These diffusions were further studied by Raimond \cite{Raimond}, and extended in \cite{Benaim2,Benaim3,Benaim4,Benaim1} to \textit{self-interacting diffusions}, also including SDEs exhibiting self-repulsion.
-Whereas self-interacting diffusions use the occupation flow in the drift, note that OSDEs involve the occupation in the diffusion coefficient as well.
-Besides, let us mention the recent papers \cite{ChassagneuxPages,DuJiangLi} linking self-interacting diffusions to ergodic McKean-Vlasov SDEs. \end{remark}
+These diffusions were further studied by Raimond \cite{Raimond}, and extended in \cite{Benaim2,Benaim3,Benaim4,Benaim1} to \textit{self-interacting diffusions}, also including self-repelling SDEs.
+While these diffusions use the occupation flow in the drift, OSDEs involve the occupation in the diffusion coefficient as well.
+Let us also mention the recent papers \cite{ChassagneuxPages,DuJiangLi} linking self-interacting diffusions to ergodic McKean-Vlasov SDEs.

 \begin{theorem} \textnormal{\text{(Itô's formula for OSDEs)}} Let $(\calO,X)$ be a strong solution of the OSDE \eqref{eq:OSDEOcc}$-$\eqref{eq:OSDE} with coefficients $b,\sigma$.
 If $f\in \calC^{1,2}(\calD)$, then